 - 1 90-g. pack of almond flavored gelatin

-To serve, you can top the panna cotta with whipped cream or a scoop of ice cream.
+- To serve, you can top the chocolate and coffee panna cotta with whipped cream or a scoop of ice cream.
 Or, drizzle caramel syrup over the panna cotta, sprinkle with grated or shaved chocolate and enjoy.